akasaki1211/maya_ScriptLauncher/README.md

 import akScriptLauncher
 ```
 3. When you start Maya, `akScriptLauncher` is added to the menu bar.
 Select the scripts folder from Settings.
 The script folder path you set will be saved in `settings.json`.

 > **Note**
-> You can rename `akScriptLauncher` folder to anything you like.
+> * You can rename `akScriptLauncher` folder to anything you like.
+> * If you want to load/reload akScriptLauncher while Maya is running, do the following
+> ```python
+> from akScriptLauncher import menu
+> menu.LauncherMenu()
+> ```

 ## Scripts
 It recursively searches in the script folder and adds `*.py` and `*.mel` to the menu.
 Folders can be nested.
 If there is an icon image (`.ico` or `.png`) with the same name as the script file name, use it for the icon.